verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] Those shoes look like you're wearing a pair of dreams.
 - [ ] Tapestry of my psyche
 - [ ] Accidents of history
+- [ ] Frequently useful and occasionally indispensable